orbisgis/geoclimate/docs/chain_documentation/workflow/description.md

 - [OSM](https://github.com/orbisgis/geoclimate/blob/master/processingchain/src/main/groovy/org/orbisgis/orbisprocess/geoclimate/processingchain/Workflow.groovy#L1540)
 - [BDTOPO_V2](https://github.com/orbisgis/geoclimate/blob/master/processingchain/src/main/groovy/org/orbisgis/orbisprocess/geoclimate/processingchain/Workflow.groovy#L131)

-When we wil run the geoclimate workflow, we will use one of these two processes.
+When we will run the geoclimate workflow, we will use one of these two processes.

 ### Configuration file

-The parameters, needed by the process, are stored in an independant configuration file.
+The parameters, needed by the process, are stored in an independent configuration file.
 This way, the user has just to adapt this file instead of changing some things in the workflow groovy file, which may be a bit too complex for non-experts.

-Currently, there is 9 (`.json`) configuration files, that can be used to run Geoclimate with the two input datasets (OSM and BD Topo).
-There are all accessible [here](https://github.com/orbisgis/geoclimate/tree/master/processingchain/src/test/resources/org/orbisgis/orbisprocess/geoclimate/processingchain/config).
+Currently, there is 9 (`.json`) configuration files, that can be used to run Geoclimate with the two input datasets (see [OSM](https://github.com/orbisgis/geoclimate/tree/master/osm/src/test/resources/org/orbisgis/orbisprocess/geoclimate/osm/config) and [BD Topo V2](https://github.com/orbisgis/geoclimate/tree/master/bdtopo_v2/src/test/resources/org/orbisgis/orbisprocess/geoclimate/bdtopo_v2/config)).

 Depending on the input dataset, these configuration files allows the user to "play" various scenarios which can be summarized with the illustration below.